|

 first.

-For a detailed look at VPI, see VPI's Comparison Sheet.
+For a detailed look at Nationwide (fka VPI), see

-VPI has offered pet insurance since 1982.
-This review refers to the
+Nationwide (fka VPI) has offered pet insurance since 1982.
+This review

 |

-and prescription medications for accidents/injuries and illnesses as long as the condition is not pre-existing, has not
+as long as the condition is not pre-existing, has not occurred during

-occurred during the waiting period, and you have not reached your maximum payout.
+the waiting period, and you have not gone over the maximum benefit

 |